 I was a teenager once long ago too.
 If that was a very safe place to be, I am very, very sure - no one told me about it.
 Never will I personally refer to those years as a very safe place to be.
 I think those very hard years with lessons learned happened that way because now it would be too much to accept.

 I was in my twenties once long ago.
 If that was a very safe place to be, I must not have seen it because I left my life there and started another.
 Thankfully and forever I was given the best gift available to womankind, a baby boy, who joined the journey with me.
 The two of us forged ahead.
 I worked too much and missed too much, but today the baby boy who became a man solemnly promises that he would not change one thing.
-Something the unconventional person, flying whichever way the wind blows, truly needs to hear - to be sure - when contemplations finds one pondering the last third of life.
+Something the unconventional person, flying whichever way the wind blows, truly needs to hear - to be sure - when contemplations finds one pondering.

 I was in my thirties once long ago.
 The day I turned 30 did not affect me at all.
 Some of my friends were visibly upset at the thought they had joined the ranks of grown ups and by the sixties mantra, not to be trusted.
 Since I had no intention of ever defining or limiting myself - it was just another day.
 If this was a very safe place to be - I cannot tell you for sure - but it was a great decade of self achievement.
-I did lose my great grandmother; she was just shy of her 100th birthday.
-I was so lucky to still have a great grandmother!
-But it was so time for her to go - that big heart just would not stop.
+I did lose my great grandmother; it was time for her to go.

 I was in my forties once too.
 That day did not affect me either.
 If that was a very safe place to be, I will never be sure - but it was, although strife with the perils of the eccentric, a fairly happy time.
 Sadly, I did lose many family members during that decade.
 But that is the way of the circle of life.
 The older members of our lives move on and the newer members come forth to bring the innocence and joy that soften the impact.